MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-support-in-previous-windows-versions.md

 ## What programming interfaces were introduced in Windows 8.1?

 Windows 8.1 introduces new Windows Runtime APIs for accessing the [**RFCOMM**](/uwp/api/Windows.Devices.Bluetooth.Rfcomm) (over standard Bluetooth) and [**GATT**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile) (over Bluetooth Low Energy).

-## What programming interfaces were introduced in Windows 8?

-Windows 8 introduces new APIs for accessing Bluetooth Smart peripherals via Bluetooth Low Energy, creating a bus driver for non-USB Bluetooth controllers via an extensible transport model, and creating enhanced L2CAP channels.
-For more information about these APIs, see [Bluetooth Devices Reference](/windows/win32/api/_bltooth/).

-## What programming interfaces were introduced in Windows 7?

-Windows 7 introduced new Ex versions of previous APIs to provide enhanced functionality.
-For example, the BluetoothAuthenticateDeviceEx function lets out-of-band data be passed into the function call for the device that is being authenticated.
-Similarly, the [**BluetoothRegisterForAuthenticationEx**](/windows/win32/api/bluetoothapis/nf-bluetoothapis-bluetoothregisterforauthenticationex) function includes pin request and numeric comparison functionality.
-Also, the [**BluetoothSendAuthenticationResponseEx**](/windows/win32/api/bluetoothapis/nf-bluetoothapis-bluetoothsendauthenticationresponseex) function is called when an authentication request to send the numeric comparison response is received.
-For more information about the new Ex versions of these APIs, see [Bluetooth Functions](/windows/desktop/Bluetooth/bluetooth-functions).

 ## See also